 In 1998, I created a skate shoe brand called Adio.
 I ran Planet Earth and Adio until 2008, and came to a deep understanding of the footwear and apparel business.
 I now know what it takes to make a garment.
 I can pick up any garment and understand where it’s made, who touched it, and all the things that went into producing it.
 I learned a lot about fabrics like bamboo, which we initially perceived to be ecologically friendly because the crop is more sustainable.
 But after more research, we found out bamboo is actually not so friendly because there is so much more processing required to turn it into a fiber.
 I quickly learned it’s not a black and white world in terms of sustainability.
 I’m not an ecological activist, but I do have my beliefs that lean towards sustainability.
 My feelings are, try to do as much as you can or more for the environment.

 I’ve always been a visual artist.
 I loved to draw and make art as a kid.
 That passion carried over into my career.
 I got my start doing skateboard graphics designing art for my own pro model board with G&S skateboards.
 Neil Blender, who is a incredible artist and pro skater, mentored and encouraged me to create my own art for my boards.
 Before him, it wasn’t common in the industry.
 I designed all of my graphics throughout my career.
 Even to this day, I design for my current board sponsor Welcome.
 My boards are more than just a branded product.
 They’re a form of expression.
 Now, at the stage of life I’m in, I realize that life is art.
 We all get to create our life, and it goes much deeper than the aesthetics.
 It transcends to our whole experience.

 How do you want to show up in the world?

-1st part of The Yoga Blog interview series with Chris Miller in Encinitas, CA.
+1st part of The Yoga Blog in-person interview series with Chris Miller in Encinitas, CA.

 © 2016 The Yoga Blog